-This species of millipede glows in the dark as a way to warn away predators.
-(Photo: Eden, Janine and Jim/Wikipedia)
+This millipede glows in the dark as a way to warn away predators.
+(Photo: Eden, Janine and Jim/Wikimedia Commons)

 A defensive strategy for many animal species is to have vivid colors or patterns that warn off would-be predators.
 But what if you spend much of your life in the dark as a nocturnal creature?
 Colors won't do much good in that kind of environment, so you'll have to put on a light show.
 That's what this species of millipede of the genus Motyxia does.
 It has a bioluminescent glow to warn away predators.
 Predators would be smart to take heed.
 Why?